Gavinkim/cryptoapp/README.md

 - how to use http client
 </pre>

-* api key was removed
+* api key was removed, this project have to new api from `https//min-api.cryptocompare.com`